TosbackCgusBridge-Bot/CGUs-versions/American Medical ID/Privacy Policy.md

 **You have options:**

 You may learn what personally identifiable information (PII) we have about you and change, delete or update it.
 Simply call our customer service at 1.800.363.5985, or write to us at American Medical ID, 949 Wakefield, Suite 100, Houston, TX 77018, or send email to PrivacyOfficer@IdentifyYourself.com.
-We will respond to your request to access within 30 days.

 Once your order is completed, you may opt out of any further contact with us and any other use of your PII.
 To do so, write to Privacy Officer, 949 Wakefield, Suite 100, Houston, Texas 77018. or to PrivacyOfficer@IdentifyYourself.com . or call 800.363.5985.
 We will, however, continue to store the record of your transaction with us.